WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * toDataURL and toBlob are lossy, depending on the file format, when used on a canvas that has a pixelFormet other than 8-8-8-8.
 Possible future improvements could solve or mitigate this issue by adding more file formats or adding options to specify the resource color space.

 ### Implementation notes
-* When possible, the linerPixelMath option should use GPU API extensions for sRGB transfer curve support.
+* When possible, the linearPixelMath option should use GPU API extensions for sRGB transfer curve support.
 This will streamline the encoding/decoding overhead of the transitions between non-linear and linear for performing filtering and compositing in linear space.

 ### Adoption
 Lack of color management and color interoperability is a longstanding complaint about the canvas API.